Welcome to

 -

-Improving the quality of healthcare can be challenging.
+Improving the quality of healthcare, including healthcare worker wellbeing, can be challenging.
 Scientific methods, such as QI, are sometimes required.

-Evidence suggests that in the area of improvement in NZ EDs, there is likely room for improvement.
+Evidence suggests that in the area of improvement in NZ EDs, there is room for improvement.
+We need to improve our ability to improve.
 EDWWIN aims to reduce the gap between our current ability to use QI to what is ideal.

 QI may be used to directly improve workplace wellbeing, by working on topics that are intended to improve HCW wellbeing.
 QI may also indirectly improve workplace wellbeing, by working on issues related to care quality that are not directly related to wellbeing of HCWs but that cause frustration to those staff.
 But reducing these frustrations, HCW wellbeing may indirectly be improved, alongside other areas of care quality.